im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 ## Querying ES with aliases and dynamic queries

 So far, we have used the query-* REST endpoints of the Flowable REST API to query the index.
 Now, we are going to introduce two ways of doing queries: aliases and dynamic queries.
-The most significant differences between aliases and dynamic queries are:

-* Aliases do not allow the parameterization of queries.
+Aliases do not allow the parameterization of queries.
 This means that the query of an alias will always be about a static value.
 However, dynamic queries are designed to fill this gap and it allows the parameterization of queries on ES.

-* On the other hand, aliases are stored in the metadata field of Elastisearch, while dynamic queries are generated on the fly.
-For this reason, version attribute in aliases is very important.
-At startup, Flowable will read all alias definitions (json file).
+The version attribute in aliases and queries is very important.
+At startup, Flowable will read all alias/query definitions (json file).
 If the key does not exist in ES it will be created but if the key already exists in ES, the version number will be checked.
 Aliases will only be updated in ES when the version number is higher.

 First, we are going to create an alias.
 We must create a JSON file in the same path as the mapping extensions.